 This just happened to me, for example.
 I usually don’t talk about things where the writer will most likely be able to identify him or herself on the blog, but this is harmless.
 I asked for a full manuscript submission in, oh, October.
 I never ended up getting it.
 And I’m selective about the fulls I request, so I did remember that I’d asked for it, and every few months, I’d randomly think, “Hey, I wonder what happened with that one.”

 Well, an email with a completely revised full showed up this week (April), with a note that the writer had done a serious revision and didn’t want to bug me before it was ready.
 You know what?
 Not only did I not forget this manuscript (a), but I now respect that writer, because they got a full request and were about to press the “send” button in their excitement, but they pulled back and really took their time on a revision (b).

 Submit to Literary Agents Only When Your Manuscript Is Ready

 I tell people at conferences the same exact things (are y’all listening out there from Dallas?!).
-If I ask to see something, or I am even remotely interested in what you’re doing, you will not lose my interest.
-They probably got some ideas at the conference.
-They will probably go home and do revisions.
-They should take their time and query me whenever, because I’d rather see something good than something unpolished that comes quickly.
+Most likely, if you have a literary agent request for your full, you will not lose their interest.
+Let those new ideas percolate and settle.
+Take your time and do your revisions.
+Agents would rather see something good than something unpolished that comes quickly.

 Let’s just say I prefer slow, gourmet food to fast food, because it takes a lot of time and care and craft to cook really delicious fare.
 (Edited in 2017 to add that I married a chef, so I take this metaphor super seriously!)

-So, Beth, take your time.
+So, Beth, take your time with your revised manuscript submission.
 Don’t rush AGAIN.
 I know I’ll end up begging and pleading this particular point for the rest of my career, so here’s yet another entry into the Don’t Rush Out Your Submission Hall of Fame.

 Let’s jump into your revision together.
 Revision guidance is at the heart of every one of my book editing services.